louisponet/DFControl.jl/README.md

 ## Installation

-Since this package is not registered yet, the way to install it is by:
+This package is registered, but the recommended way to install it is by:
 ```julia
 Pkg.clone("https://github.com/louisponet/DFControl.jl.git")
 Pkg.build("DFControl")
 ```
+Since the package has changed quite a lot since the last release.

 This will create a directory `user_defaults` with file `user_defaults.jl` inside the `DFControl` source folder.
 This is done because it allows one to define certain variables and defaults that will get loaded when `using DFControl` is called.
 The main use for this is to define various defaults, which make a lot of actions more streamlined.